machi1206/K-Means-Clustering/README.md

 deactivate
 ```

+**On some systems, a RuntimeWarning pops up while running the program, please note that the program works without any errors and the results will still show.
+You can completely ignore the warning displayed.**

 ## Program Inception
 Our goal is to apply K-Means Clustering on the vast dataset we are provided.
 The very first step we take is filtering the given `.csv` file to the state of our choice.
 We have chosen Telangana as our sub-dataset.